-The Coalition for a Sustainable Brent Cross Cricklewood Plan has accused developers of “losing” 20,000-cars-a-day in their traffic forecast and says objections submitted to Barnet Council have also gone missing.
+The Coalition for a Sustainable Brent Cross Cricklewood Plan has accused developers of “losing” 20,000-cars-a-day in their traffic forecast and says objections submitted to Barnet Council have also

 The plans for the £4.5bn development, which is expected to be completed by 2026, go before Barnet's planning committee.

-Developers the Brent Cross Cricklewood Partnership have said the extra 7,500 homes and 25,000 jobs created will only cause 9,000 more cars a day, while a report by Transport for London puts the figure at 29,000.
+Developers the Brent Cross Cricklewood Partnership have said the extra 7,500 homes and 25,000 jobs created will only cause 9,000 more cars a day, while a report by Transport for London puts the

 They have also accused the partnership of creating a “slanted, selective and by reason of omission partly fictional” community statement.

 Lia Colacicco who coordinates the group and lives in Cricklewood said it is “outrageous” the developer has used the lower figures.

 She said: “It is outrageous that developers have managed to ‘lose’ 20,000 of the 29,000 extra cars a day from Barnet’s own predictions.